Chasing the light: Shadowing, collimation, and the super-Eddington growth of infant black holes in JWST broad-line AGNs: An approach to supercritical accretion

 The accretion flows we are interested in are characterized by high, supercritical rates and form geometrically and optically thick tori dominated by radiation pressure.
-The large thickness of the disk naturally collimates radiation along the rotation axis, producing a super-Eddington photon flux in the evacuated, centrifugally-supported funnel region.
-In this section \citep[see also][]{Madau2024} we provide a primer on supercritical thick disks, adopting a cylindrical coordinate system ($r, \varphi, z)$ centered on a Schwarzschild ($a=0$) black hole of mass $\Mh$, and using a pseudo-Newtonian potential to mimic general relativistic effects:
+The large thickness of the disk naturally collimates radiation along the rotation axis, producing a super-Eddington photon flux in the evacuated, centrifugally supported funnel region. {The results presented in this section are based on the work of \citet{Paczynsky1980} to which we refer the interested reader for further details.} We adopted a cylindrical coordinate system ($r, \varphi, z)$ centered on a Schwarzschild ($a=0$) black hole of mass $\Mh$, and used a pseudo-Newtonian potential to mimic general relativistic effects:

 Here, $R$ is the spherical radius and $r_S$ is the gravitational (Schwarzschild) radius.
-The specific angular momentum $\ell$ depends only on the position coordinate $r$ in the case of a polytropic gas, and is assumed {\it a priori} to be a linear function of the form \citep{Paczynsky1980}
+The specific angular momentum. $\ell$, depends only on the position coordinate, $r$, in the case of a polytropic gas, and is assumed a priori to be a linear function of the form

-The intersections of $\ell(r)$ with the Keplerian angular momentum distribution $\ell_K(r)=(G\Mh r)^{1/2}[r/(r-r_S)]$ provides the inner edge of the torus ($r_{\rm in}$), a pressure maximum ($r_c$) located in the equatorial plane within a few gravitational radii, and a transition radius ($r_{\rm out}$) where the torus solution matches to a thin accretion disk.
-The inner radius $r_{\rm in}$ lies between the marginally bound and marginally stable orbits; its location determines the efficiency of the conversion of accreted matter into radiation.
-Inside $r_c$ rotation is faster than Keplerian, and the excess centrifugal force is balanced by an inwardly directed pressure gradient.
+The intersections of $\ell(r)$ with the Keplerian angular momentum distribution $\ell_K(r)=(G\Mh r)^{1/2}[r/(r-r_S)]$ provide the inner edge of the torus ($r_{\rm in}$), a pressure maximum ($r_c$) located in the equatorial plane within a few gravitational radii, and a transition radius ($r_{\rm out}$) where the torus solution transitions to a thin accretion disk.
+Inside $r_c$ the rotation is super-Keplerian ($\ell>\ell_K$), and the excess centrifugal support is balanced by an inward pressure gradient.
+On the disk surface the effective potential (gravitational plus centrifugal) is constant.
+Its value is fixed by requiring that the flow has zero thickness at the inner Keplerian point.
+The shape of the torus, with half-thickness $z=h(r)$, is then given by